Everything you need to know to boost productivity in the workplace

 When it comes to fighting distractions, the primitive mind isn't always on our side either, especially when instant gratification requires little effort.

-Studies on productivity in the work context support these assumptions.
+Statistics on productivity in the work context support these assumptions.
 For example, a study by Hubspot found that office workers spend 28% of their day on unnecessary distractions.
 That's more than a quarter of the day!

 Other studies suggest that people are spending only about half the workday on legitimately productive work.
 What are they doing with the other half of the day?